-Hi!!
-Thank you for having the initiative to take charge of your divorce and not let your divorce take hold of you.
-This is a program I desperately wanted when I was going through my own divorce.
-My experience as a private investigator, helped me navigate around the courts, however, I was not aware of the complexities and nuances of the divorce process.
+My experience as a private investigator helped me navigate around the courts, however, I was not aware of the complexities and nuances of the divorce process.
 As a result, I ended up painstakingly trudging my way through my divorce.
-My personal divorce experience, along with my two decades of court testifying experience, six years in the financial industry and talking with many women (and men) going through divorce has enabled me to develop The Divorce Recovery Ladder Podcast Program; a comprehensive and unique approach to make your life easier at a time when it feels like it is out of control.
+My personal divorce experience, along with my two decades of court testifying experience, six years in the financial industry and talking with many women (and men) going through divorce has enabled me to develop The Divorce Recovery Ladder Podcast Program; a comprehensive and unique approach to making your life easier at a time when it feels like it is out of control.

 I know you are busy with a job, maintaining a household and taking care of your children.
 The last thing you need is hours upon hours trying to figure out what to do next.
 My program is concise.
 Each topic could be a ten-hour podcast in and of itself.
 I have researched each topic and picked out some of what I believe to be the essential actions you can take to make your journey less contentious, more collaborative with minimal financial impact or diminished quality of life.